 Al Pastor Chicken Kabobs.
-Mexican Marinaded Chicken.
+Mexican Marinated Chicken.
 Al Pastor is a typical Mexican pork dish, but our spin is the marinade on chicken.

 Foster Farms® is one of the leading chicken producers for us out West (CA, OR, and WA).
 It’s a family-owned company that is now offering Simply Raised chicken(raised without antibiotics).
 Simply Raised fresh chicken is raised on vegetarian feed, humanely raised and delivered locally within 48 hours.